TofunmiSodimu/TofunmiSodimu.github.io/contents/projects.md

 #### Kelp Segmentation
 This project is concerned with the development of a model that can map and detect kelp forests (an ocean community made up of dense groupings of kelps) in satellite images, in order to empower conservation efforts.
 The satellite images were processed and used to calculate the Normalized Difference Water Index (NDWI) and Normalized Difference Vegetation Index (NDVI) parameters that are useful in detecting the presence/absence of vegetation.
 These values, as well as the Near Infrared channel values, were then used to train a U-Net semantic segmentation model that outputs a masked image (kelp or no kelp).

-##### Skills/FrameWorks/Tools Used: Python programming, Convolutional Neural Networks, Deep Learning
+##### Skills/FrameWorks/Tools Used: Python programming, Convolutional Neural Networks, Deep Learning, Pytorch, Tensorflow, Scikit Learn, MatplotLib, Numpy, Pandas

 [Kelp Segmentation Repo](https://github.com/nadira30/kelp_segmentation)
 <br/><br/>